 by Mike Ratliff

-3 Moses came and told the people all the words of the Lord and all the rules.
-And all the people answered with one voice and said, “All the words that the Lord has spoken we will do.”
-4 And Moses wrote down all the words of the Lord.
-He rose early in the morning and built an altar at the foot of the mountain, and twelve pillars, according to the twelve tribes of Israel.
-5 And he sent young men of the people of Israel, who offered burnt offerings and sacrificed peace offerings of oxen to the Lord.
-6 And Moses took half of the blood and put it in basins, and half of the blood he threw against the altar.
-7 Then he took the Book of the Covenant and read it in the hearing of the people.
-And they said, “All that the Lord has spoken we will do, and we will be obedient.”
-8 And Moses took the blood and threw it on the people and said, “Behold the blood of the covenant that the Lord has made with you in accordance with all these words.”
-(Exodus 24:3-8 ESV)
+3 Then Moses came and recounted to the people all the words of the LORD and all the ordinances; and all the people answered with one voice and said, “All the words which the LORD has spoken we will do!”
+4 Moses wrote down all the words of the LORD.
+Then he arose early in the morning, and built an altar at the foot of the mountain with twelve pillars for the twelve tribes of Israel.
+5 He sent young men of the sons of Israel, and they offered burnt offerings and sacrificed young bulls as peace offerings to the LORD.
+6 Moses took half of the blood and put it in basins, and the other half of the blood he sprinkled on the altar.
+7 Then he took the book of the covenant and read it in the hearing of the people; and they said, “All that the LORD has spoken we will do, and we will be obedient!”
+8 So Moses took the blood and sprinkled it on the people, and said, “Behold the blood of the covenant, which the LORD has made with you in accordance with all these words.”
+Exodus 24:3-8 (NASB)

 Therefore, we must become prepared for this time.
 We must become very familiar with the truth; therefore, we must become immersed in God’s Word.
 We must know what we really believe and why we believe it.
 I cannot think of better place to start than a study of our redemption through the blood of Christ.

-11 But when Christ appeared as a high priest of the good things that have come, then through the greater and more perfect tent ( not made with hands, that is, not of this creation) 12 he entered once for all into the holy places, not by means of the blood of goats and calves but by means of his own blood, thus securing an eternal redemption.
-13 For if the blood of goats and bulls, and the sprinkling of defiled persons with the ashes of a heifer, sanctify for the purification of the flesh, 14 how much more will the blood of Christ, who through the eternal Spirit offered himself without blemish to God, purify our conscience from dead works to serve the living God.
-(Hebrews 9:11-14 ESV)
+11 But when Christ appeared as a high priest of the good things to come, He entered through the greater and more perfect tabernacle, not made with hands, that is to say, not of this creation; 12 and not through the blood of goats and calves, but through His own blood, He entered the holy place once for all, having obtained eternal redemption.
+13 For if the blood of goats and bulls and the ashes of a heifer sprinkling those who have been defiled sanctify for the cleansing of the flesh, 14 how much more will the blood of Christ, who through the eternal Spirit offered Himself without blemish to God, cleanse your conscience from dead works to serve the living God?
+Hebrews 9:11-14 (NASB)